 It's often difficult to pull off body oil during the day as it can leave a greasy residue on your skin or even stick to your clothes (avoid silk at all costs).
 Our favorite time to use it is right before bed, letting the hydrating nutrients sink into our skin overnight.
 One Love Organics' face-grade body oil does just that.
 Made with vitamin C ester, papaya enzymes, and organic shea oil, the serum seeps into the skin leaving it fully hydrated and exfoliated for the next day.
 You'll wake up with a glow.

 If you've spent a lot of money on your bedside table, you'll want to protect it as best you can.
 Since keeping a glass of water by the bed at all times is a must for many, invest in a sturdy coaster to keep your cup from tipping over or sweating onto the surface and leaving a water ring.
-Jonathan Adler's porcelain and gold Hollywood coaster adds a touch of glamour that any other old coaster can't.
+This shell-trimmed, woven-rattan coaster set is a nice little bright spot, too.

-There's a reason it's called beauty rest, and it's because it's a great time to treat your skin and let your products go to work during your (hopefully) 7+ hour slumber.
+There's a reason it's called beauty rest, and it's because it's a great time to treat your skin and let your products go to work during your seven-hour (if you're lucky) slumber.
 Odacité's hydrating facial serum rises to the challenge as it balances sebum production, which happens overnight, and works to reduce skin irritation with all-natural ingredients like pomegranate oil, vitamin E oil, rose oil, and geranium oil, so you can wake up feeling fresh-faced.

 Your parents would be proud to know that you're prepared in an emergency or if the power goes out by keeping a flashlight by the bed.
-Go above and beyond their expectations and get yourself a fancy flashlight (it's gold), which also serves as a portable charger for your phone in case the lights are out for longer than expected.
+Go above and beyond their expectations and get yourself a rechargeable flashlight, in case the lights are out for longer than expected.